justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

 ## Compiling and Minifying CSS
 If you're using SASS/SCSS in your stylesheets, Hugo can compile them for you with `toCSS` without having it part of a separate build step.
 You can also use `resources.Concat` to concatenate multiple files into a single one, and then optionally use `resources.Minify` to minify them, which will work on any CSS, JS, JSON, HTML, SVG, or XML file.

-An example combining all of these operations:
+An example that combines all of these operations:

 ```html
 {{ $custom := resources.Get "css/custom.scss" | toCSS }}